tinymce/tinymce-docs/advanced/migration-guide-from-3.x.md

 ## User interface

-The user interface logic has been changed completely in 4.0.
-Though the easier methods of adding buttons and windows are the same, more complex controls or dialogs needs to be written in the new API style.
+The user interface logic has been changed entirely in 4.0.
+Though the more straightforward methods of adding buttons and windows are the same, more complex controls or dialogs needs to be written in the new API style.

 ## Control states